material-motion/material-motion/specifications/runtime/runtime.md

       function activityState() -> ActivityState
     }

 A Runtime is active if any of its Executor instances are active.
-An Executor is active if either of the following conditions are met:

-- The Executor has an active remote execution.
-- The Executor returned `true` from its last update event.

 <p style="text-align:center"><tt>/MVP</tt></p>